Haitian crisis (2018–present): Instability and roadblocks causing medical and food insecurity across the country

-On 15 March, police entered Delmas in an attempt to capture the gang leader Chérizier.
-The next day, they attempted to secure the principal port in Port-au-Prince, closed since 7 March due to the violence.
+On 15 March, police entered Delmas in an attempt to capture Chérizier.
+The next day, they attempted to secure the principal port in Port-au-Prince, which had been closed since 7 March due to the violence.
 On 17 March, a UNICEF aid container carrying critical items for infants and mothers was looted in the port, while 60% of hospitals nationally were unable to operate due to medicine and fuel shortages.
-Looting and vandalism at St. Francis de Sales hospital in Port-au-Prince caused damage estimated at US$3 million.
+Looting and vandalism at St. Francis de Sales hospital in Port-au-Prince caused damages estimated at US$3 million.
 Up to 20% of medical staff had left Haiti by the beginning of the year.
 Even before violence escalated shutting down all but one of the capital's hospitals, Haiti had the worst conditions for childbirth in Latin America and the Caribbean, with only "war-torn countries like Sudan and Yemen" having higher mortality rates.

-Gangs also raided a power station and four substations, stealing equipment and leaving parts of the capital Port-au-Prince without power.
+Gangs raided a power station and four substations, stealing equipment and leaving parts of the capital Port-au-Prince without power.
 On 18 March, 14 bodies were found after a gang attack in Petion-ville, a wealthy neighborhood.
 Police came to rescue an administrative judge when his home was attacked.
 UNICEF executive director Catherine Russell compared the anarchy to the film Mad Max.

 On 19 March, Le Nouvelliste reported that outside of the capital, schools and universities remained open and that activity in cities such as Cap-Haïtien, Jacmel, and Jérémie was relatively normal.
 Throughout the country, prices were rising, with agricultural products spoiling in warehouses.
 Banks ran out of cash and experienced liquidity problems in several areas, while the health sector and public transportation were also disrupted.
 Public transportation union leaders painted a grim picture of kidnappings and brigandage on the roads, as armed gangs continued their nearly 3-year-long control of the national highway system, demanding tolls to allow traffic to pass.
 With the closure of the Port-au-Prince airport, all travellers within the country were forced to use the dangerous roads.
 Of the 33,000 people who fled the capital in the two weeks following the escalation of violence, 90% did so by bus.